idfedorov09/decays_modeling/readme.md

 * ```MyParticle.particle```.
 This is a string storing the unique name of the particle.

 * ```MyParticle.decays```.
-This is a list of decay options, containing the latex code of the decay products and the probabilities of the corresponding decays.
+This is a list of decay options, containing the $\LaTeX$code of the decay products and the probabilities of the corresponding decays.
 For ease of data processing, each item in this list is a dictionary with the following fields:

-	* ``"latex"`` are decay products, in latex format.
+	* ``"latex"`` are decay products, in $\LaTeX$format.

 	* ``"probability_wm"`` the probability of the corresponding decay, written as matisse